FarzeenSajjad/FarzeenSajjad/README.md

 - A metered billing service for LLM API usage, tracking tokens and cost per request
 - A set of small AI agents: a job-fit scorer, a candidate screening tool, and a mock interview coach
-- FlyRank internship assignments: an auth system, a PDF report generator, and a polite web scraper

 <br>